HarryKodden/trx/README.md

 ### REST API Server

-When running in serve mode, TRX automatically generates REST endpoints for each procedure:
+When running in serve mode, TRX automatically generates REST endpoints for each **exported** procedure:

 ```bash
 # Start server